 Kansas/Kansas City Economy

-Kansas City (KC) was once the second largest meat packing industry in the world, second only to Chicago.
+Kansas City (KC) was once the world’s second-largest meat packing industry, second only to Chicago.
 The opening of the KC Stockyards by the railroads catapulted the city into an important shipping point for many goods and services.

 Today, the city has diversified into a transportation, medical, and manufacturing center.
-International trade is emerging as an important inter-jurisdictional issue in the Midwest region.
+International trade is emerging as an essential inter-jurisdictional issue in the Midwest region.
 The 1998 Mid-Continent TradeWay Study reinforced this reality.
-This study found that a significant amount of international cargo is already processed in or passes through the KC region.
+This study found that a significant amount of international cargo is already processed or passed through the KC region.

-The principal industrial activity in Wyandotte County/Kansas City, KS involves:
+Principal Industrial Activity in Wyandotte County/Kansas City, KS

 - Automobile manufacturing and distribution